Alternatives to Credit Cards

 It’s common for arranged overdraft interest rates to be fairly high, so although this can be a convenient way to borrow, it’s rarely the most cost-effective unless you have a 0% deal in place.

 Again, how much you can borrow and at what rate will depend on your circumstances.
 Along with knowing just how you’ll pay the loan back, and being confident that you can afford the repayments, you’ll need to look out for things like early repayment or late fees that have the potential to bump up the cost of your borrowing.
+Check what your eligibility is for a loan here, using our moneymatcher tool.

 Make sure you’re crystal clear on whether you are taking a fixed rate or variable rate product too as this could have a real impact on your ability to service the loan and budget for other things.
 Check out which personal loan is best for me to demystify personal loan lending.